 The sun is setting on another raucous Easter Sunday.
-You're lying on the couch with a sugar-induced headache, an almost $50 leg of lamb sits half eaten on the table, a brand new hat for your kid's Easter hat parade lies discarded on the floor.
-Your wheelie bin is overflowing with single-use packaging from the mountain of eggs and hot cross buns that have been consumed, and your wallet feels awfully light after splurging on all the seasonal staples.
+You're lying on the couch with a sugar-induced headache, a leg of lamb that set you back $50 sits half eaten on the table, a brand new hat for your kid's Easter hat parade lies discarded on the floor.

 Easter is undoubtedly a joyful time when Australians love to celebrate, entertain, travel and spoil their loved ones.
 But it can also quickly leave you with a blown-out budget and an excess of waste.